Food Costing in Hospitality: Calculate Costs and Maximize Profits

 How do you calculate the cost of a dish?

-Add up the costs of all ingredients (applying the price per kg to the net weight used), add indirect costs like oils and spices, and divide by the number of portions the recipe produces.
+You add the costs of all ingredients (applying the price per kg to the net weight used), add indirect costs like oils and spices, and divide by the number of portions the recipe produces.

-What profit margin percentage is recommended in hospitality?
+What margin percentage is recommended in hospitality?

 How often should I update my food costing?